solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 }
 ```

-#### Delete hashes

-At the time of writing, the State Compression Program doesn't provide an
-explicit `delete` instruction.
-Instead, you'll want to update leaf data with
-data that indicates the data as “deleted.”
-The specific data will depend on your
-use case and security concerns.
-Some may opt to set all data to 0, whereas
-others might store a static string that all “deleted” items will have in common.

-#### Access data from a client

-The discussion so far has covered 3 of the 4 standard CRUD procedures: Create,
-Update, and Delete.
-What's left is one of the more difficult concepts in state
-compression: reading data.

-Accessing data from a client is tricky primarily because the data isn't stored
-in a format that is easy to access.
-The data hashes stored in the Merkle tree
-account can't be used to reconstruct the initial data, and the data logged to
-the Noop program isn't available indefinitely.

-Your best bet is one of two options:

-1. Work with an indexing provider to create a custom indexing solution for your
-   program, then write client-side code based on how the indexer gives you
-   access to the data.
-2. Create your own pseudo-indexer as a lighter-weight solution.

-If your project is truly decentralized such that many participants will interact
-with your program through means other than your own frontend, then option 2
-might not be sufficient.
-However, depending on the scale of the project or
-whether or not you'll have control over most program access, it can be a viable
-approach.

-There is no “right” way to do this.
-Two potential approaches are:

-1. Store the raw data in a database at the same time as sending it to the
-   program, along with the leaf that the data is hashed and stored to.
-2. Create a server that observes your program's transactions, looks up the
-   associated Noop logs, decodes the logs, and stores them.

-We'll do a little bit of both when writing tests in this lesson's lab (though we
-won't persist data in a db - it will only live in memory for the duration of the
-tests).

-The setup for this is somewhat tedious.
-Given a particular transaction, you can
-fetch the transaction from the RPC provider, get the inner instructions
-associated with the Noop program, use the `deserializeApplicationDataEvent`
-function from the `@solana/spl-account-compression` JS package to get the logs,
-then deserialize them using Borsh.
-Below is an example based on the messaging
-program used above.
+#### Deleting Hashes

+As of now, the State Compression Program does not have a dedicated `delete`
+instruction.

+Instead, you can simulate deletion by updating the leaf data with a value that
+signals it has been "deleted."

+The exact value you choose will depend on your specific use case and security
+requirements.
+For some, this may involve setting all data fields to zero, while
+others might prefer storing a predefined static string that marks the leaf as
+deleted.
+This approach allows you to handle deletions in a way that suits your
+application’s needs without compromising data integrity.

+#### Accessing Data from a Client

+We’ve covered creating, updating, and deleting data in state compression, but
+reading data presents its unique challenges.

+Accessing compressed data from a client can be tricky because the Merkle tree
+stores only data hashes, which cannot be used to recover the original data.
+Additionally, the uncompressed data logged to the Noop program is not retained
+indefinitely.

+To access this data, you generally have two options:

+1. **Work with an indexing provider** to develop a custom solution tailored to
+   your program.
+This allows you to write client-side code to retrieve and
+   access the data based on how the indexer provides it.
+2. **Create your own pseudo-indexer** to store and retrieve the data, offering a
+   lighter-weight solution.

+If your project is decentralized and expects widespread interaction beyond your
+frontend, option 2 might not be sufficient.
+However, if you have control over
+most program interactions, this approach can work.

+There’s no one-size-fits-all solution here.
+Two potential strategies include:

+1. **Store raw data**: One approach is to store the raw data in a database
+   simultaneously by sending it to the program.
+This allows you to keep a record
+   of the data, along with the Merkle tree leaf where the data was hashed and
+   stored.

+2. **Create a transaction observer**: Another approach is to create a server
+   that observes the transactions your program executes.
+This server would fetch
+   transactions, look up the related Noop logs, decode them, and store the data.

+When writing tests in the lab, we’ll simulate both of these approaches, although
+instead of using a database, the data will be stored in memory for the test’s
+duration.

+The process of setting this up can be a bit complex.
+For a given transaction,
+you’ll retrieve it from the RPC provider, extract the inner instructions related
+to the Noop program, and use the `deserializeApplicationDataEvent` function from
+the `@solana/spl-account-compression` JS package to decode the logs.
+Then,
+you’ll use Borsh to deserialize the data.
+Here’s an example from the messaging
+program to illustrate the process:

 ```typescript
 export async function getMessageLog(